josh-stillman/devops-for-typescript-devs/README.md

 Let's start splitting out our code for readability.
 In your infrastructure repo at `src/backend/backend.ts`, create a function called `createBackend()` to wrap our code.
 Then call this function in `index.ts`.

+(Pulumi does have a concept of [Component Resources](https://www.pulumi.com/docs/concepts/resources/components/), which are custom classes that wrap groups of resources for reusability.
+However, you have to [manually pass `this`](https://www.pulumi.com/docs/concepts/resources/components/#creating-child-resources) to each child resource to make this work.
+Here, we'll accomplish something similar with a function without manually managing `this`.)

 ## Setup ECR Repo

 Let's start with setting up the ECR repo.
 In your `createBackend` function, add: